| Biography | Inventory Catalogue | Artists Represented | Zhang Wanxin

 Virginia A. Groot Foundation Sculptors Grant – 1 st Place Evanston , Illinois, USA

-NEA / Warhol Foundation, Artist-in-Residence Award, University of Wyoming, Laramie, WY, USA
+NEA / Warhol Foundation, Artist-in-Residence Award, University of Wyoming, Laramie, Wyoming, USA

 2004